 Dates attending Mountain School:

 Has your school been to Mountain School before?
-Y/N When?
+Y/N If so, when?

 # of students expected to attend: # of teachers_____ # of adult chaperones______

 Please provide the following information:

+(Feel free to add additional pages or space as necessary)

 The Mountain School curriculum is designed to address 5 educational objectives for our students, with the ability to prioritize objectives differently for every audience.
 Please rank these objectives by their importance to you, their teacher: